A good video surveillance system is important for almost any business. After all, it's difficult to be profitable if you can't protect your assets.

-Editor's Note: Trying to find the video surveillance system that's right for you?
-Fill in the questionnaire below, and you will be contacted by our partner vendors with the right system for your business.
+Editor's note: Trying to find the video surveillance system that's right for you?
+Fill in the questionnaire below, and our vendor partners will contact you with free information.

-Before diving into the details, it's important to note the many benefits offered by a video surveillance system.
-Not only can surveillance cameras deter criminals and help law enforcement quickly catch any would-be thieves, but these systems can also improve the accountability of your employees, help you monitor productivity and sometimes even reduce your insurance premiums.
-While the up-front costs of installing a video surveillance system can seem a little steep, the long-term payoff and the peace of mind may well be worth the expense.
+Before diving into the details, it's important to note the many benefits of a video surveillance system.
+Not only can surveillance cameras deter criminals and help law enforcement quickly catch any would-be thieves, but these systems can improve the accountability of your employees, help you monitor productivity and sometimes even reduce your insurance premiums.
+While the upfront costs of installing a video surveillance system can be a little steep, the long-term payoff and peace of mind may well be worth the expense.

 IP Cameras vs. Analog Cameras

 There are two primary types of cameras that can be wired into a video surveillance system: internet protocol (IP) cameras and the traditional analog cameras.
-IP cameras are the more modern iteration of analog cameras, and while the individual cameras tend to be a little more expensive, they offer a number of features that analog cameras do not.
+IP cameras are the modern iteration of analog cameras, and while the individual cameras tend to be a little more expensive, they offer several features that analog cameras do not.
 Here's a look at the differences between the two types of camera.

-IP cameras also have additional features that analog cameras don't offer, such as video analytics, which allow for mobile notifications and automatic recording if there is movement within the camera's field of vision.
-This is particularly useful for times when your business is closed and you want to know if someone is moving around inside the premises.
+IP cameras have additional features that analog cameras don't offer, such as video analytics, which can trigger mobile notifications and automatic recording if there is movement within the camera's field of vision.
+This is particularly useful when your business is closed and you want to be alerted if someone is moving around inside the premises.
 You can configure the system to flag events like this and send notifications directly to your smartphone, along with recorded footage of the event.
 Some systems also offer a direct, one-touch connection to local law enforcement.

 Network Video Recorders

-In addition, IP cameras are compatible with network video recorders (NVRs), which offer several other benefits over the older digital video recorders (DVRs) that this guide will cover.
-In short, NVR records higher-quality video and allows for systems to be scaled up much more easily than can be done with DVR.
+IP cameras are compatible with network video recorders (NVRs), which offer several other benefits over the older digital video recorders (DVRs) that this guide will cover.
+In short, NVRs record higher-quality video and allow systems to scale up much more easily than with DVR.
 For more information on video recorders, see the section below.

-IP cameras can also be connected to what is known as a "power over Ethernet" (PoE) switch, which both sends data from the camera and provides power to it.
+IP cameras can also connect to a power-over-Ethernet (PoE) switch, which both sends data from the camera and provides power to it.
 Analog cameras, on the other hand, require a switch to run the signal from the camera as well as a separate power source, meaning a more complex setup and more wires.
-PoE switches are also generally regarded as a more secure way to transmit data.
+PoE switches are generally a more secure way to transmit data as well.